 Ensuring that the many-body approximation considered is Nambu invariant is not only desirable from a purely theoretical point of view.
 We expect that invariance will also have an impact on numerical efficiency.
-In the case of truncated model space calculations, Nambu invariance ensures the crucial property that the complete basis set limit is independent from the extended basis chosen to implement the calculations.
-Such extended basis independence opens the way towards further optimisations.
-For instance, the extended basis can be chosen to maximise the reliability and speed of convergence towards the complete basis set limit.
+In the case of truncated model space calculations, Nambu invariance ensures the crucial property that the complete basis set limit is independent from the field basis chosen to implement the calculations.
+Such basis independence opens the way towards further optimisations.
+For instance, the field basis can be chosen to maximise the reliability and speed of convergence towards the complete basis set limit.
 Such basis optimisation strategies have been studied at length in quantum chemistry, see Ref.~\cite{Nagy2017} for a recent review.
 Basis optimisation was recently shown to be of great importance for successful large-scale calculations of nuclear structure observables~\cite{Caprio2012,Tichai2019,Hoppe2021}.
 So far, only invariance with respect to the choice of single-particle basis has been considered, with a focus on symmetry-conserving calculations.
-Nambu-invariant many-body approximations could benefit greatly from further prospects in the optimisation of the extended basis, although it is not yet immediate to give \emph{a priori} arguments for preferring a certain extended basis over another.
-An optimised extended basis $\mathcal{B}^e$ might be of Gorkov type (i.e.\ taking advantage of particle-number conservation at vertices by using an extended basis based on single-particle states), of Bogoliubov type (i.e.\ taking advantage of a diagonal propagator by using an extended basis based on quasiparticle states) or, actually, anything else.
-The virtue of the NCPT developed in this article is that it remains unbiased with respect to the chosen extended basis $\mathcal{B}^e$, allowing for a large range of potential optimisation strategies.
+Nambu-invariant many-body approximations could benefit greatly from further prospects in the optimisation of the field basis, although it is not yet immediate to give \emph{a priori} arguments for preferring a certain field basis over another.
+An optimised field basis $\mathcal{B}^f$ might be of Gorkov type (i.e.\ taking advantage of particle-number conservation at vertices by using a field basis based on single-particle states), of Bogoliubov type (i.e.\ taking advantage of a diagonal propagator by using a field basis based on quasiparticle states) or, actually, anything else.
+The virtue of the NCPT developed in this article is that it remains unbiased with respect to the chosen field basis $\mathcal{B}^f$, allowing for a large range of potential optimisation strategies.